 Sustainability, Impact Investments, ESG criteria, that’s the international trend in investing.
 However, people in the developed world define the criteria of ethical investment.
 Isn’t there a risk that new colonial rules will be imposed in Africa?

-And then came across all these new concepts based on business ethics, such as impact investing, socially responsible investing, social entrepreneurship, investments based on ESG criteria, the acronym standing for ecological (E)and social (S) criteria as well as on good governance (G).
+And then came across all these new concepts based on business ethics, such as impact investing, socially responsible investing, social entrepreneurship, investments based on ESG criteria.
+The acronym ESG is standing for ecological (E) and social (S) criteria as well as on good governance (G).
 The underlying idea of all these concepts were not new to me as they have just poured the obvious into rules.

 The main question this trend raised was in my view: If what is obviously taken for granted has to be put into explicit rules, then it is probably not a matter of course.
 Also, it seems that return was still at the heart of concerns.
-For years, the financial sector discussed the question if it would lower the yield of an investment if its promoters would adhere to honesty, fairness and an ethical behaviour.
+For years, the financial sector discussed the central question to responsible investment.
+Do ethics lower the yield of an investment?
+Is it harmful if financial promoters adhere to honesty, fairness and an ethical behaviour?
 Some may say that a financial system based on ethical rules would not need concepts for responsible investing.

-Today, investments based on ethic criteria are a strong trend in the developed world, and they have become an industry with many different approaches, very complex rule books and even with an own language and referential system.
+Today, investments based on ethic criteria are a strong trend in the developed world.
+Responsible investments have become an industry with many different approaches, complex rule books and even with an own language.

 Complex rule books

 It is good news in my view that more and more investors are not only aware of the return that an investment hopefully generates.
 We welcome that more and more investors take into consideration the social or environmental consequences their investment will have.

-However, I have difficulties to adhere to these rules as it is not clear who sets these rules, how they are amended and if they will really make the world a better place.
-Let me give you an example: I absolutely agree with the conviction that a world of peace is a desirable goal.
-But why should a company producing arms be banned from sustainable investments as arms or the threat of using arms can in some political situations help keep peace?
+However, I have difficulties to adhere to some of these rules.
+It is not clear who sets these rules, how they are amended and if they will really make the world a better place.
+Let me give you an example: I agree with the conviction that a world of peace is a desirable goal.
+But why should a company producing arms be banned from sustainable investments?
+Arms or the threat of using arms can in some political situations help keep peace.

-Sustainable investment becomes even more complicated when it comes to Africa: More and more financiers from Europe and North America and more and more international financial development agencies link their commitments in Africa to the respect of sustainability criteria.
+Sustainable investment becomes even more complicated when it comes to Africa: Financiers from Europe and North America and development finance institutions link their commitments in Africa to the respect of sustainability criteria.

 I strongly agree with the underlying idea.
 Financiers from Europe or North America should not support corrupt regimes.
-They should invest in businesses that exploit children or tolerate inhumane working conditions or production methods that destroy the natural resources of life on our planet.
+They should invest in businesses that exploit children or tolerate inhumane working conditions.
+They should not agree with production methods that destroy the natural resources of our planet.

 The only matter is: These criteria have been developed in the North without involving the people in Africa.
-The authors of these rules did not ask if Africans would put the priorities as the rich investors in the North.
-We in Europe and North America decide that women should get specific financial support, that some farming methods are financed and others not.
+The authors of these rules did not ask if Africans would put the same priorities as the rich investors in the North.
+Europeans and Americans decided that women should get specific financial support.
+They said that some farming methods are financed and others not.
 Or, they agreed on financing first of all organic farming.
 But did they ask what priorities would Africans set?

 Africans were not involved